 Before replying to comments, you’ll first need to make sure that you’re enrolled in the course as the instructor.
 Do this by going to your profile page from the admin area, selecting Courses from the sidebar, and manually enrolling yourself in your course.
 It’s recommended to do this for all your courses to save time.

-To reply to a comment, go to the Comments section of your course and locate it in the Latest Activity section.
+To reply to a comment, go to the Comments section of your course and locate the Latest Activity section.
 From here, you can look over any comment made within your course, and reply to them by click Reply.

-That will take you to the lecture page.
+You can also reply to comments within the lecture page itself.
 To reply to a comment, click the arrow icon and type in your response.
 Afterwards, click Post Comment.